 When applying the first country for asylum concept, the criteria for its application are not the same as those of the Safe Third Country concept.
 Therefore, the criteria listed in Article 38(1) of the recast Asylum Procedures Directive do not explicitly apply.

 The concept is used in practice, but so far only in a few cases per year.
-It was not used in 2019.
+It was not used in any cases in 2022.

-The applicants can challenge the application of the first country of asylum concept, referring to the specific circumstances of their case.
-If a first country of asylum refuses the entry of the applicant to its territory, the Migration Office revokes the inadmissibility decision and proceeds to the examination of the asylum application.
+The applicants can challenge the application of the first country of asylum concept by referring to the specific circumstances of their case.
+If a first country of asylum refuses the entry of the applicant to its territory, the Migration directorate revokes the inadmissibility decision and proceeds to the examination of the asylum application.